ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 This step is required only if the module is a part of the Ballerina library and if it should be added to the Ballerina library dashboard and release process.

 To add a module to the Ballerina library, add an entry in the [`module_list.json`](https://github.com/ballerina-platform/ballerina-library/blob/main/release/resources/module_list.json) file in the [`ballerina-library`](https://github.com/ballerina-platform/ballerina-library) repository.
+This JSON file has 4 main fields.

+* `modules` - The `ballerina` modules that are packed with the Ballerina distribution
+* `extended_modules` - The `ballerinax` modules that are not packed with the Ballerina distribution
+* `connectors` - The `ballerinax` connector modules that are published to the central
+* `tools` - The `ballerina` CLI tools

+Add the module to the relevant array based on the type of the module.

 >**Note:** Do not edit the `stdlib_modules.json` file manually.
 It will be auto-generated once the `module_list.json` file is updated.